performant-software/Annotation-Studio/README.md

 #### Rails config
 * Upload banner image to  `app/assets/images/`
+  * A lot of tenants provide large banner images (3MB+) - in these cases, it's a good idea to [resize the image](https://legacy.imagemagick.org/Usage/resize/#percent) by 50% or so.
 * Create tenant metadata file in `app/views/saml/` (use an existing tenant  metadata file as a guide)
 * Create tenant brand file in `app/views/shared/` (use an existing tenant brand file as a guide)
 * Add entry for new tenant to `config/domain_specific/config.yml` (use an existing tenant entry as a guide)